-We don't copyright music, we collect royalties from your publishing ownership.
+We don't copyright music; we collect publishing royalties.

 Interested in learning more?
 Check out our blog post: Copyright 101